gerhynes/scala-notes/README.md

 ### Either
 `Either` is an immutable disjoint union used to represent a value with one of two possible types.
 An instance of Either is either `scala.util.Left` or `scala.util.Right`.
 It's most commonly used for validation.
 The left value is used for failure and the right value for success.

-An instance of `Either[A,B]` can represent a faled outcome by returnng type `A` and a successful outcome by retuning type `B`.
-Compared to `Option`, `Either` lets you prvide more information when something fails.
+An instance of `Either[A,B]` can represent a failed outcome by returning type `A` and a successful outcome by returning type `B`.
+Compared to `Option`, `Either` lets you provide more information when something fails.

 ```Scala
 private def containsOnlyDigits(phoneNumber: String): Boolean = ???